isomerpages/pa-corp/_our-network/Grassroots Organisations/People's Association Youth Movement.md

 description: ""
 third_nav_title: Grassroots Organisations
 ---
 As a leading youth organisation, the People’s Association Youth Movement (PAYM) has been reaching out to youths in Singapore since its inception in 1971.
-It offers a wide spectrum of interesting and meaningful programmes and initiatives to excite, engage and and empower the youths in creating a vibrant youth community.The PAYM network currently consists of over 90 Youth Networks based at the CCs.
+It offers a wide spectrum of interesting and meaningful programmes and initiatives to excite, engage and and empower the youths in creating a vibrant youth community.
+The PAYM network currently consists of over 90 Youth Networks based at the CCs.

 #### PAYM’s Youth Engagement Framework